doerthe/eye/see/README.md

 # SEE

-One way to make a Specialized EYE (SEE) is via the eye --image option.
+One way to make a Specialized Euler Engine (SEE) is via the eye --image option.
 Another way is to train a "transduction from observation to prediction" model
 using [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) Transformer.